HugoValim/DAF/README.md

 daf.setup -c env_1.0
 ```

-As daf is runned in terminal, you can use any shell command to interact with it and also genereta macros by shell scripting.
+As daf is runned in terminal, you can use any shell command to interact with it, and also generate macros by shell scripting.

 A more consistent documentation is being developed.